MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

     Your server may unexpectedly not compatible with handlers:

-    Maybe our server software is unique that not supported by built-in handlers
+    Maybe your server software is unique that not supported by built-in handlers

     Maybe your server output is different.
 For example, if you allow players that not following the Mojang naming rule (``[A-Za-z0-9_]{3,16}``), the handler will not recognize them